Initialization using Update Approximation is a Silver Bullet for Extremely Efficient Low-Rank Fine-Tuning: Methodology

-1) \textbf{Inadequate Gradient Approximation:} \lora optimization is mathematically equivalent to full fine-tuning using a constrained low-rank gradient.
+1) \textbf{Inadequate Gradient Approximation:} \lora optimization is mathematically equivalent to full FT using a constrained low-rank gradient.
 The gradient of \lora does not optimally approximate the full gradient, and needs to be tuned at each step.
 LoRA-Pro \cite{LoRA-Pro} finds that this results in suboptimal performances, and provides a closed form solution to optimize the gradients.
-In \xs, the gradient updates are restricted to an even more constrained low-rank space since the matrices $A$ and $B$ are fixed.
+In LoRA-XS, the gradient updates are restricted to an even more constrained low-rank space since $A$ and $B$ are fixed.
 We posit that the limitation becomes particularly severe when the ideal updates lie outside the space spanned by fixed $A$ and $B$, and consequently has a larger impact on performance.

 2) \textbf{Suboptimal Initialization:} While initialization impacts all low-rank methods, it becomes critical in \xs where $A$ and $B$ are frozen.
-Unlike LoRA where poor initialization can be compensated through training, LoRA-XS must rely entirely on its initial subspace defined by $A$ and $B$.
+Unlike LoRA where poor initialization can be compensated through training, LoRA-XS relies entirely on its initial subspace defined by $A$ and $B$.
 Consider the zero initialization of the $B$ matrix, for example.
-While \lora may experience some performance degradation in this case \cite{lora_ga} \cite{pissa}, the ideal low-rank update $\Delta W$ can still be reached through gradient descent.
-In fact, zero initialization for the $B$ matrix is a commonly used choice, including in the original \lora implementation \cite{lora}.
-However, in the case of \xs, this would result in no learning, as the product $BRA$ would remain zero.
-The current \xs method leverages the most significant subspaces spanned by the columns of pre-trained weights $W_0$, inspired by \cite{pissa}.
-This initialization is inadequate because it fails to capture the specific subspaces relevant to the fine-tuning task.
-This issue, known to affect \lora’s performance \cite{lora_ga}, could have an even greater impact on \xs for the reasons discussed above. \\
+While \lora may experience some performance degradation in this case \cite{lora_ga, pissa}, the ideal low-rank update $\Delta W$ can still be reached through gradient descent.
+In fact, zero initialization for the $B$ matrix is commonly used, including in the original \lora paper \cite{lora}.
+However, in LoRA-XS, this results in no learning, as the product $BRA$ remains zero. \xs uses the most significant subspaces spanned by the columns of pre-trained weights for initialization, inspired by PiSSA \cite{pissa}.
+This initialization is not aligned well with FT because it fails to capture the specific subspaces relevant to the FT task.

-3) \textbf{Hyperparameter Sensitivity:} The scaling factor $\alpha$, present in almost every \lora based fine-tuning method requires careful tuning to maintain stability during training.
-This hyperparameter acts as a bridge between the low-rank and full-rank spaces, compensating for the dimensional mismatch in gradients.
-Poor tuning of $\alpha$ can lead to unstable training or slow convergence \cite{rslora}, adding complexity to the adaptation process and potentially limiting practical deployment.
+3) \textbf{Scaling Factor Sensitivity:} The scaling factor $s$, present in almost every \lora based method, requires tuning to maintain stability during training.
+This factor acts as a bridge between the low-rank and full-rank spaces, compensating for the dimensional mismatch in gradients.
+Poor tuning of $s$ can lead to unstable training or slow convergence (rsLoRA~\citep{rslora}), adding complexity and potentially limiting practical deployment.